 Office Phone: (202) 797-4308

 Prior to Earthjustice, Luis developed a career in public policy and advocacy working for both non-profit advocacy organizations and on Capitol Hill.
-He previously served as the Director of Policy and Legislation for a national civil rights organization in Washington, D.C. where he worked to strengthen the organization’s advocacy and policy efforts at the local, state, and federal level — championing policies that advanced the economic condition, educational attainment, political influence, housing, health, and civil rights of Latinos in the United States.
+He previously served as the director of Policy and Legislation for a national civil rights organization in Washington, D.C., where he worked to strengthen the organization’s advocacy and policy efforts at the local, state, and federal level — championing policies that advanced the economic condition, educational attainment, political influence, housing, health, and civil rights of Latinxs in the United States.
 For his community advocacy, Luis was honored with the Member of the Year award from LULAC Lambda in Washington, D.C.

-Luis also worked in the United States Congress in Washington, D.C. where he served as Legislative Director to U.S. Representative Silvestre Reyes, the former Chairman of the House of Representatives Permanent Select Committee on Intelligence.
+Luis also worked in the United States Congress in Washington, D.C., where he served as legislative director to U.S. Representative Silvestre Reyes, the former chairman of the House of Representatives Permanent Select Committee on Intelligence.
 He helped draft legislation, testimony for congressional hearings, and managed a policy portfolio on a variety of issues including appropriations, homeland security, immigration, border affairs, trade, civil rights, and education.
 He also served as a liaison to various House and Senate committees, executive agencies, and the White House.
-During his time working in Congress, Luis was one of only ten Latino Legislative Directors out of a total of 435 in the U.S. House of Representatives.
-For his service in Congress, Luis received the “Lideres” award from the Congressional Hispanic Staff Association in 2012.
+During his time working in Congress, Luis was one of only ten Latinx legislative directors in the U.S. House of Representatives.
+For his service in a congressional office, Luis received the Lideres award from the Congressional Hispanic Staff Association in 2012.